cregox/cregox.github.io/drafts/pwa.md

 ![progress]({{ page.image }})

-[microsoft](/microsoft) got github. sooner or later, ms distortion field will take over and screw everything up. technically speaking. in practice, this is what happened every single time.
+[microsoft](/microsoft) got github. sooner or later, ms distortion field will take over and screw everything up. technically speaking. in practice, this is what happened every single time. not to mention they might still be doing EEE.

 i won't wait for that to happen. i'll migrate out before it happens! yes, this site is on jekyll and github pages.